 If you like Sconnie acts ...

 It's the Wisconsin State Fair, so you bet your deep fried butt on a stick there's going to be local acts on local acts hitting the fair's stages.
-And if you want to snag the most Sconnie sounds as possible, you'll want to park yourself at the Bud Pavilion, Charcoal Grill Roadhouse, the Miller Lite Sports Bar & Grill and Tavern at the Park where you'll find beloved Brew City and Badger State acts like The Love Monkeys, Bella Cain, The Toys, Cherry Pie, RPM, 5 Card Studs and many more.
+And if you want to snag the most Sconnie sounds as possible, you'll want to park yourself at the Bud Pavilion, Saz's BBQ, the Miller Lite Sports Bar & Grill and Tavern at the Park where you'll find beloved Brew City and Badger State acts like The Love Monkeys, Bella Cain, The Toys, Cherry Pie, The Now Band, 33 RPM, Cold Sweat and the Brew City Horns, and many more.

 - Bud Pavilion – between Benno's Micro Alley and Main Street on Central Avenue